 9. Finish the Walls of Your Fire Pit

-You can face the outside of the fire pit with any kind of decorative brick or stone as these materials will not come into contact with the fire.
+You can face the outside of the fire pit with any kind of decorative brick or natural stone as these materials will not come into contact with the fire.

 The disparity between your firebrick height and face bricks’ overall height will determine the gap between your mortar layers.
 Lay the face brick, indicating where the respective face brick will come in contact with the fire brick for rendering the final round of face brick in level with the previously installed and cemented firebricks.